microsoft/winget-cli/doc/specs/#292 - winget should install an app if there is an exact match.md

 ## Abstract

 The winget.exe client attempts to be generous with the `search` command, but is a bit too generous with `install`.
 The *id* should be the unique key to identifying a package (other than the package version).
-It should also be case-insensitive from the perspective of command execution, but it should be case sensitive in terms of the displayed value.
+It should also be case-insensitive from the perspective of command execution, but it should be case-sensitive in terms of the displayed value.

 If a manifest was created with the *id* "Git.Git" then that is what would be displayed in the client output.
 Any combination of case in the `install` command should match.